 - If there is no power you can’t use the bike

 - You need to be very sure to tighten the seat adjustments knobs up tight to avoid it wobbling slightly when pedaling fast

 Overall the bike is positively rated by customers in their reviews.
 They get the exercise they want.

 However, the biggest concern of the bike is the seat.
 They do like its comfort but it can come loose and/or wobble.
 It needs to be tightened up very hard to prevent this happening.
 The other complaint is that the backrest doesn’t move with the seat so you may need a pillow when you’ve got the seat forward to provide the support you want.

 The App is also seen as a weakness with it and people have problems using it and getting a good connection with the bike.
 You don’t have to use it for using the bike – you can use the console.

 Having said that, most people really like the comfort of the bike and that they can get on it easily.
 They like the smooth pedaling experience and they can set it to the level of workout intensity they want using the console.
 They like that they can get on with getting active and improving their fitness on a quiet and low impact exercise bike.

 This mid price recumbent exercise bike comes with one of the best large seats and arm rests to give a comfortable exercise experience.
 It also has a console that provides pre-set programs as well as the ability to set your own to allow you to workout at the spped and intensity you want.

-When I checked the price Amazon had a great deal with free shipping and qualified Prime.
+When I checked Amazon had a deal with free shipping and qualified for Prime.